At least 23 dead in intensifying Syria violence

 SECURITY FORCES IN ACTION

-The state news agency SANA gave a detailed account of operations by Syrian security forces, including clashes with "terrorists", arrests, the explosion of roadside bombs and the defusing of explosive devices.
+The state news agency SANA gave a detailed account of operations by Syrian security forces, including clashes with "terrorists", arrests and detonating and defusing bombs.

-Special forces also captured 14 gunmen who, SANA said, had been killing and kidnapping civilians and soldiers.

-According to the British-based SOHR, nearly a quarter of the 4,600 on its death toll are from Syrian security forces.
+According to the British-based SOHR activist group, nearly a quarter of those killed in the uprising are from the Syrian security forces.

-In Deraa, "special forces clashed with armed terrorist groups trying to attack security centers in rural parts of the province.
-One of the gunmen was killed in the exchange of fire," SANA reported.

-"Special forces also clashed with armed terrorists in Idlib after they tried to attack a public roads building and several security detachments.
-Special forces were able to kill one of the gunmen and wound a number of others.
-One member of the security forces was injured."

-Army engineers in Hama disabled two improvised explosive devices planted in the city, the agency reported.
+Special forces killed one gunman in a clash in a rural part of Deraa province, and another in a clash in Idlib, SANA said.

-The SANA correspondent said a source told the agency two other IEDs had exploded, one when a security patrol was passing near a sports stadium, injuring two.
-The second IED explosion caused no injuries.

-In Lattakia, an IED exploded in front of an electrical workshop, starting a fire in which two people died, the agency reported.
+SANA said engineers disabled two bombs in Hama but two others exploded, one when a security patrol was passing near a sports stadium, injuring two.
+In Latakia, a bomb in front of an electrical workshop started a fire in which two people died.

 NO STRATEGIC IRAN TIES POST-ASSAD